Jessica Jung: 2022–present: Chinese activities, and Beep Beep

 From May 20 to August 5, 2022, Jung participated in the third season of Sisters Who Make Waves, a Chinese survival reality television show where female celebrities over 30 years old compete to debut in a ten-member girl group.
 She eventually placed second in the finals and debuted in X-Sister.
 Jung also took part in the musical reality show Sound Like Summer Flowers as a team manager.
 She later reunited with her castmates from Sisters Who Make Waves to star in the reality show Seaside Band, which premiered in November 2022.

 On November 7, 2023, it was announced Jung would be releasing her fourth extended play titled Beep Beep on November 22.
 Along with the release, Jung embarked on her concert tour titled Diamond Dreams.
 The tour began in Macau on November 25 and continued to Singapore, Kuala Lumpur, Taipei, and Bangkok.
+During her concerts, Jung performed Girls' Generation songs for the first time since her departure from the group.

+On July 30, 2026, it was announced Jung will reunite with Park Myung-soo at the 2026 Infinite Challenge Run in Gyeongju which will be held at Gyeongju Civic Stadium on September 19.
+It will be Jung's first time performing in South Korea in twelve years.